6 things you didn’t know about 0% APR cards

-Credit cards that offer 0 percent APR all extend their own unique perks and benefits, and some offer introductory interest rates that last a lot longer than others.
-With that being said, the average timeline you can get 0 percent APR for usually falls between 12 and 20 months.
+Credit cards that offer a 0 percent APR each have their own unique perks and benefits.
+Some offer introductory interest rates that last a lot longer than others, with offers typically ranging from 12 to 21 months.

-Since you won’t get 0 percent APR forever, you should plan ahead.
-Your best bet is paying down your debts (or most of your debts) while interest isn’t accruing.
+Since you won’t get a 0 percent APR forever, you should plan ahead.
+Your best bet is to pay down your debts (or most of your debts) while interest isn’t accruing.
 Once your 0 percent APR offer ends, your remaining balances will begin accruing interest at the standard variable interest rate.

 If you’re looking at balance transfer credit cards for the sole purpose of getting out of debt, you should probably avoid cards that let you earn rewards and might tempt you to start making purchases on the card during your intro APR period.
 If you just want 0 percent APR on purchases for a limited time, on the other hand, earning some rewards on your spending might not hurt as long as you’re not inclined to overspend.